To Europe’s relief, France’s Macron wins but far-right gains - NewsBreak

 “There’s a real risk,” the 29-year-old fretted.

-Macron went into the vote as the firm favorite but faced a fractured, anxious and tired electorate.
+Macron went into the vote with a sizeable lead in polls but faced a fractured, anxious and tired electorate.
 The war in Ukraine and the COVID-19 pandemic battered Macron’s first term, as did months of violent protests against his economic policies.

 In celebrating victory, Macron acknowledged a debt to voters who helped get him over the line, “not to support the ideas I hold, but to block those of the extreme right.”